OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

     docBody.insertParagraph("Office has several versions, including Office 2016, Office 365 Click-to-Run, and Office on the web.", "Start");
     ```

+10. Verify that you've saved all of the changes you've made to the project.

 ### Test the add-in